On towers of Isogeny graphs with full level structure: Introduction

 \section{Introduction}

 Let $p$ and $l$ be distinct prime numbers.
 Let $N$ be a positive integer that is coprime to $pl$.
-Let $G_N^n$ be the directed graph whose vertices are isomorphism classes $(E,P)$, where $E$ is an ordinary elliptic curve defined over a fixed finite field of characteristic $p$ and $P$ is a point of order $Np^n$ on $E$, and the edges of $G_N^n$ are given by $l$-isogenies.
+Let $G_N^n$ be the directed graph whose vertices are isomorphism classes $(E,P)$, where $E$ is an ordinary elliptic curve defined over a fixed finite field of characteristic $p$ and $P$ is a point of order $p^nN$ on $E$, and the edges of $G_N^n$ are given by $l$-isogenies.
 In \cite{LM1}, we studied the tower of graph coverings Note that the degree of the covering $G_N^{n+1}/G_N^n$ is $p$ thanks to the ordinarity condition.
 We studied the undirected graphs $\tilde G_N^n$ obtained from $G_N^n$ by forgetting the directions of the edges of $G_N^n$.
-We showed that if $E$ is an elliptic curve representing a non-isolated vertex of $G_1^0$ and $\tilde{\cG}_N^m$ is a connected component of $\cG_N^m$ containing a vertex arising from $E$, then there exists an integer $m_0$ such that
+We showed that if $E$ is an elliptic curve representing a non-isolated vertex of $G_1^0$ and $\tilde{\cG}_N^m$ is a connected component of $\cG_N^m$ containing a vertex arising from $E$, there exists an integer $m_0$ such that

-is an abelian $p$-tower in the sense of Vallières and McGown-Vallières \cite{vallieres,vallieres2,vallieres3}, i.e. the covering $\tilde\cG_N^{m_0+r}/\tilde\cG_N^{m_0}$ is Galois, whose Galois group is isomorphic to the cyclic group $\ZZ/p^r\ZZ$ for all $r\ge0$.
+is an abelian $p$-tower in the sense of Vallières and McGown-Vallières \cite{vallieres,vallieres2,vallieres3}, i.e. the covering $\tilde\cG_N^{m_0+r}/\tilde\cG_N^{m_0}$ is Galois, whose Galois group is isomorphic to the cyclic group $\ZZ/p^n\ZZ$ for all $n\ge0$.
 Such towers exhibit properties that resemble $\Zp$-towers of number fields studied in classical Iwasawa theory \cite{iwasawa69,iwasawa73}.
 For example, similar to the class numbers of number fields inside a $\Zp$-tower, the number of spanning trees of $\tilde\cG_N^{m_0+n}$ can be described explicitly for $n$ sufficiently large (see \cite{vallieres3,leivallieres}).

-In this article, we study the following tower of isogeny graphs as $n$ varies, resulting in non-commutative Galois covers under appropriate hypotheses.
-Throughout, we fix a positive integer $k$ and a set of representatives of the equivalence classes of elliptic curves over $\mathbb{F}_{q^k}$, which we denote by $S$.
+In this article, we study towers of isogeny graphs that result in non-commutative Galois coverings under appropriate hypotheses.
+Throughout, we fix a finite field $\FF_q$, where $q$ is a power of a prime number $r$ that is coprime to $pl$. {We say that two elliptic curves defined over $\FF_q$ are equivalent if they are isomorphic over $\overline{\FF_q}$.} We fix a set of representatives of the equivalence classes of elliptic curves defined over $\mathbb{F}_{q}$, which we denote by $S$.

+Given two elliptic curves $E,E'\in S$, an isogeny $\phi:E\to E'$ is a non-constant morphism of varieties that sends the point at infinity of $E$ to the point at infinity of $E'$.
+Recall that all isogenies are group homomorphisms.
+We say that $\phi$ is an $\ell$-isogeny if its degree is equal to $l$.
+Since $l\nmid q$, this is equivalent to $\ker(\phi)$ containing $l$ elements in $E(\overline{\FF_q})$.